John’s Bad Attitude

 “Brief friendly chat, huh?”
 I said to Adam as I described the grueling interview.
 He only laughed heartily.
 Typical Adam!

 From Puyallup to SOHA

 We were greeted warmly by Dr. Johnson and Cynthia, and my initial impression of them was positive.
 Dr. J is a big guy, to say the least.
-He’s a former college basketball player and stands six-feet nine-inches (206 cm) in height, and probably weighs a good 280 pounds (127 kg).
-His size notwithstanding, I found him to be friendly and sincere, and not at all intimidating.
-His fiancée Cynthia was lovely, but she was similarly earnest and intense when discussing their research at SOHA.
+He’s a former college basketball player and stands six feet nine inches (206 cm) in height and probably weighs a good 280 pounds (127 kg).
+However, his size notwithstanding, I found him friendly and sincere and not intimidating.
+His fiancée Cynthia was very kind and welcoming, but I noticed that she was similarly earnest and intense when discussing their research at SOHA, as was Dr. Johnson.
 She was clearly an enthusiastic supporter of Johnson’s work, as well as a participant in it.